Pair density wave, unconventional superconductivity, and non-Fermi liquid quantum critical phase in frustrated Kondo

 However, numerical calculations of two-dimensional (2D) frustrated Kondo lattices are difficult.
-Quantum Monte Carlo simulations often suffer from severe negative sign problems away from half filling\cite{Sato2018Quantum, Motome2010Partial}.
-To proceed, we therefore take the 1D Kondo lattice as a starting point, which may be solved using the well-developed density matrix renormalization group (DMRG) approach \cite{White1992Density, Stoudenmire2012Studying,Moukouri1995Density} and help to illuminate the basic physics of the 2D systems under doping \cite{Doniach1977The}.
-DMRG has been extensively applied to the 1D Kondo lattice systems and revealed many important features such as an intermediate ferromagnetic phase for doping less than 0.5 \cite{McCulloch2002Interplay}, the dimerization \cite{Xavier2003Dimerization,Xavier2008One,Huang2020Coupled} and bond-order-wave (BOW) order \cite{Huang2020Coupled} at quarter filling, and possible PDW state \cite{Berg2010Pair, Jaefari2012Fradkin, Mann2020Topology, Zhang2022Pair}.
+Quantum Monte Carlo simulations often suffer from severe negative sign problems \cite{Sato2018Quantum, Motome2010Partial}.
+To proceed, we take the 1D Kondo lattice as a starting point, which may be solved using the well-developed density matrix renormalization group (DMRG) approach \cite{White1992Density, Stoudenmire2012Studying,Moukouri1995Density} and help to illuminate the basic physics of the 2D systems under doping \cite{Doniach1977The}.
+DMRG has been extensively applied to 1D Kondo lattice systems and revealed many important features such as an intermediate ferromagnetic phase for doping less than 0.5 \cite{McCulloch2002Interplay}, charge density wave (CDW) in doped Kondo chain \cite{Huang2019CDW}, the dimerization \cite{Xavier2003Dimerization,Xavier2008One,Huang2020Coupled} and bond-order-wave (BOW) order \cite{Huang2020Coupled} at quarter filling, and possible PDW state \cite{Berg2010Pair, Jaefari2012Fradkin, Dobry2013Inhomogeneous, Mann2020Topology, Zhang2022Pair}.
 It has also confirmed the existence of a small electron FS with the Fermi wave vector $k^\mathrm{S}_\mathrm{F} =\frac{n}{2}\pi$ ($n$ is the density of conduction electrons) at weak coupling and a large FS with $k^\mathrm{L}_\mathrm{F} =\frac{1+n}{2}\pi$ at strong Kondo coupling \cite{Moukouri1995Density, Shibata1996Friedel, Shibata1997Friedel, Tsunetsugu1997The, Shibata1999The, McCulloch2002Interplay, Xie2015Interplay, Khait2018Doped,Eidelstein2011Interplay}, but whether or not there exits an intermediate quantum critical phase and what its instability might lead to have not been well explored.